aws-samples/aws-codedeploy-samples/conf-mgmt/puppet/masterless/README.md

 -------------------------------

-At this point, we have a running Amazon EC2 instance that has the AWS CodeDeploy agent installed, an application bundle containing our puppet manifests, and an AWS CodeDeploy application ready to accept deployments.
+At this point, we have a running Amazon EC2 instance that has the AWS CodeDeploy agent installed, an application bundle containing our Puppet manifests, and an AWS CodeDeploy application ready to accept deployments.

 We next need to upload our bundle and register it as a new revision in AWS CodeDeploy.
 The `aws deploy push` command in